FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: Experiments

 \textbf{Experiment Setup.} For category-based action generation, we test the results in ACTOR\cite{MathisPetrovich2021ActionConditioned3H}.
 We first selected skeleton sequences of 5 subjects for training, while the other 5 subjects were for testing.
 Same as UESTC~\cite{YanliJi2018ALR} in ACTOR~\cite{MathisPetrovich2021ActionConditioned3H}, we use ST-GCN~\cite{yan2018spatial} as the feature extractor.
 For language-based action generation, we evaluate the methods of Guo \textit{et al.}\cite{HumanML3D} and TEMOS\cite{petrovich22temos}.
 We use 90\% language-motion pairs for training and 10\% for testing.

 \textbf{Result and Analysis.} Owing to the different architectural designs of algorithms, we carry over the metrics set of the original paper in each method.
 Results are shown in Table~\ref{tab:hag}. \textit{For category-based settings}, the FID of FLAG3D is 14.77, and the Multimod index is 6.53.
 In some cases, ACTOR~\cite{MathisPetrovich2021ActionConditioned3H} provides satisfactory results as shown in Figure~\ref{fig:generation_result} (a). \textit{For language-based settings}, due to the different complexity of actions in FLAG3D, the action durations are relatively long and they do not satisfy a uniform distribution.
 As shown in Figure~\ref{fig:generation_result} (b), TEMOS~\cite{petrovich22temos} appears to be visually plausible and context-aware at the beginning.
 However, it fails to follow the text description faithfully as time goes on.
 More structure about characterization in temporal dependencies should be designed.
 Guo \textit{et al.}\cite{HumanML3D} designed a list to record keywords such as body parts and movements.
 So that the model could focus on specific words.
 FLAG3D is semantically informative and has many professional descriptions.
 As shown in Figure~\ref{fig:generation_result} (c), Guo \textit{et al.}\cite{HumanML3D} cannot capture the information of the word ``alternately" after the execution of movement ``keep your palms forward".
 These cases require models of more generalization so that they could suffer from out-of-distribution descriptions.
+Moreover, Flag3D increased the performance of existing methods.
+As shown in Table \ref{tab:kit}, MDM \cite{tevet2022human} achieved a better effect in KIT \cite{MatthiasPlappert2016TheKM} after pretraining on FLAG3D.
+Results show that the FLAG3D dataset contains beneficial information that can transfer to other datasets.